Nablus Old City

 Nablus Old City is called Al-Qasada.

-The city remains some Ancient Roman architectures.
-These are not something gorgeous, but always there as a part of local life.
+The city retains some Ancient Roman architecture.
+These are not something gorgeous but a part of local life.

 Souq (market) is always crowded with people.
 It’s so fun to look around while smelling herbs and coffee coming from the shops.

-It would be a good idea to get some za’atar (thyme) or herb tea for souvenirs.
+It’s a good idea to buy some za’atar (thyme) or herb tea for souvenirs.
 They are sold by measure.

 Nablus Old City has narrow, maze-like streets, which is one of its characteristics.